 Michael Dieter (Assistant Professor)

-I joined CIM in October 2014 from the University of Amsterdam and the Centre for Digital Cultures, Leuphana in Germany.
-I hold a PhD in Culture and Communication from the University of Melbourne on media arts practice and theory.
-My current research focuses on publishing practices after digitisation, cultural techniques in interface and user-experience design, and genealogies of media at the intersection of aesthetic and political thought.
+Michael Dieter joined the Centre for Interdisciplinary Methodologies (CIM) after working at the University of Amsterdam and the Centre for Digital Cultures, Leuphana in Germany.
+He holds a PhD in Culture and Communication from the University of Melbourne on media art criticism and new materialist philosophy.
+His current research focuses on developing inventive methods for interface criticism, focussed in particular on contemporary user-experience design epistemologies and techniques for social media platforms and mobile apps.
+His other research interests include genealogies of media at the intersection of aesthetic and political thought, contemporary media art and publishing practices after digitisation.
 I am available to supervise doctoral students on topics aligned to one or more of my research interests.

-Media theory; software studies; digital aesthetics; publishing practices; interface studies; new media literacies.
+Media theory; interface criticism; digital aesthetics; inventive methods; publishing practices; new media literacies; software studies.

 Director of Postgraduate Taught Courses